When Access Disappears

 Dropped a glass I didn’t mean to.

 Somewhere in the list, he stopped being the EMT.
 He saw me—Kerry—fighting my body.
 I hated tears.
-I was trying hard to keep it together.
+I was trying so hard to hold it together.

-When his arms came around me again, something gave—not in him, but in me—as I stopped holding everything together and let it all slip out of place.
-He didn’t say anything, only held me while the ache threaded its way through.
-My breath caught once before settling, and then the tears came—hot, deliberate, and silent.
+He adjusted without disturbing the leg, holding me.
+When his arms came around me again, something broke—not in him, but in me—as I stopped holding it all together.
+I let it slip, and the tears came—hot, deliberate, silent.

 His tone didn’t rise.